abxh/simple-hidpi-grub-theme/README.md

 git clone --depth=1 --branch=main https://github.com/abxh/simple-hidpi-grub-theme
 ```

+> The steps after this should be done as the superuser or through tools like `sudo`.

 Copy the theme to `/boot/grub/themes`.
-The steps after this should be done as the superuser or through tools like `sudo`.
 ```
 mkdir -p /boot/grub/themes
 cp -r simple-hidpi-grub-theme/src /boot/grub/themes/simple-hidpi-grub-theme